jdreaver/quantities/README.md

 ## TODO

+* Check for correct dimensionality when converting, and make conversion computations monadic so this is easier.
 * When reading definitions, make sure unit not already defined.
 * More error checking for definitions (exhaustive pattern matching)